 Part of the Golden Triangle of India, Jaipur, the Pink City, dazzles every tourist with its array of bazaars, forts and monuments, each more beautiful than the other.
-Jaipur is the perfect introduction to the vibrant Rajasthani culture that is in the air here; a cornucopia of traditions, arts, architecture and food, it easily tops the traveller’s list.
+Jaipur is the perfect introduction to the vibrant Rajasthani culture that is in the air here; a cornucopia of traditions, arts, architecture and food, it easily tops the traveller’s list with its many things to do.
 Our list here should be a handy Jaipur sightseeing guide.

 Jaipur Things To Do – The Pink City